oktadev/okta-blog/_source/_posts/2023-07-28-scim-workshop.md

 ## Create the route to GET users

-According to [the SCIM spec](https://www.rfc-editor.org/rfc/rfc7644#section-3.4.2.4), a SCIM server may return users paginated.
-[Okta requests users paginated]( https://developer.okta.com/docs/reference/scim/scim-20/#retrieve-users) with a Start Index set to 1 and a count set to 100 per page.
+According to [the SCIM spec](https://www.rfc-editor.org/rfc/rfc7644#section-3.4.2.4), a SCIM server may paginate users in the response for a GET request.
+[Okta requests paginated users]( https://developer.okta.com/docs/reference/scim/scim-20/#retrieve-users) with a start index set to 1 and a count set to 100 per page.

-In addition, filtering by username is an OPTIONAL parameter for SCIM service providers refer to this section of [the SCIM spec](https://datatracker.ietf.org/doc/html/rfc7644#section-3.4.2.2).
-However, Okta requires username filtering support as it checks to see if the user exists by username first before creating them.
+In addition, filtering by username is an OPTIONAL parameter for SCIM service providers (refer to this section of [the SCIM spec](https://datatracker.ietf.org/doc/html/rfc7644#section-3.4.2.2)) However, Okta requires username filtering support as it checks to see if the user exists by username first before creating them.
 This behavior is described in more detail in the [Okta Docs](https://developer.okta.com/docs/reference/scim/scim-20/#create-users).

 Why would a SCIM client, in this case the identity provider, ever want to ask our app's SCIM server what users it knows about?
-Okta keeps track of what identifiers each SCIM integration is using for each user, and stores those as the user's "externalId" Okta uses this endpoint to test whether a user exists and find out what ID the SCIM server uses for that individual, so that it can send the correct request type with the correct ID: PUT to update an existing user, or POST to create a new account for a user that wasn't previously known to the SCIM server.
+Okta keeps track of the identifiers every SCIM integration uses for each user, and stores those as the user's "externalId".
+Okta uses this endpoint to test whether a user exists and find out what ID the SCIM server uses for that individual, so that it can send the correct request type with the correct ID: PUT to update an existing user, or POST to create a new account for a user in the SCIM server.

 To fulfill these requirements, the sample app's backend can handle GET requests to the `/Users` endpoint in `apps/api/src/scim.ts` with the following code below.
 Go ahead and copy/paste the following code to your `apps/api/src/scim.ts` file: :